FIND YOUR PLACE IN LOTUS HISTORY

 Lotus introduced the Type 24 with a conventional chassis at the start of the F1 season, but it was soon eclipsed by the Type 25 which used a revolutionary fully stressed ‘monocoque’ chassis.
 The car won four F1 races in its first year, just missing out on the Championship.

-The Type 26 Lotus Elite was introduced and rapidly became a standard by which other sports cars were measured.
+The Type 26 Lotus Elan was introduced and rapidly became a standard by which other sports cars were measured.
 The car continued in production for 11 years due to its timeless design and popularity.

 1963